Washington State Liquor and Cannabis Board

 - The final exam is a closed book exam.
 Notes, study guides, or help from any individual are NOT permissible during the exam.

 - Your permit will be issued and mailed to you within 30 days of the course completion.
-If you do not receive your permit within 30 days, please contact us.
-After you contacting us, if you still don’t receive your permit, contact the WSLCB.
+Please contact us if you do not receive your permit within 30 days.

 - If you are under 21 and are issued a Class 13 permit, you can receive a free upgrade to a Class 12 permit by contacting us after your 21st birthday.